shavonneg/tp/docs/UserGuide.md

 **:information_source: Additional Notes:**<br>

+* Clients with exact same name is not allowed.
-* A client can have any number of tags (including 0)
+* A client can have any number of tags (including 0).
-* Tags do not accept whitespaces (e.g. "VIP 2" is not accepted, "VIP2" is accepted)
+* Tags do not accept whitespaces (e.g. "VIP 2" is not accepted, "VIP2" is accepted).
-* Tags only accept 0-9 and a-z (case-insensitive)
+* Name and Tags only accept 0-9 and a-z (case-insensitive).
 * Name must be unique.
 (BookKeeper does not currently support having multiple persons with the same name).
 * Phone number must be numeric and at least 3 numbers.
 It must not contain spaces ` `, brackets `()` or hyphens `-`, plus `+`, or other symbols.